-We manufacture all of our products in 11 manufacturing facilities, two of which are located in each of Maple Plain, Minnesota and Raleigh, North Carolina, and one of which is located in each of Rosemount, Minnesota; Plymouth, Minnesota; Telford, United Kingdom; Feldkirchen, Germany; Eschenlohe, Germany; Rusko, Finland and Yamato-Shi, Kanagawa, Japan.
+We manufacture all of our products in 9 manufacturing facilities, located in Maple Plain, Minnesota; Rosemount, Minnesota; Plymouth, Minnesota; Raleigh, North Carolina; Telford, United Kingdom; Feldkirchen, Germany; Eschenlohe, Germany; Rusko, Finland and Zama, Kanagawa, Japan.
 These facilities and the manufacturing equipment we use would be costly to replace and could require substantial lead time to repair or replace.
 Our facilities may be harmed by natural or man-made disasters, including, without limitation, earthquakes, floods, tornadoes, fires, hurricanes, tsunamis and nuclear disasters.